-- Are there other people who would like to run a booth for Debian as well?
-It only makes sense if there are two or more people sharing the work.
+- Running a booth only makes sense if there are two or more people sharing the work.
 Consider asking debian-events-<region> for help if you do not have enough help.
 If nobody else wants to or could help, please reconsider running a booth.

 - Now that there are some people who will help at the booth, make sure you have at least one machine is avaliable at the booth for showing off debian - as one alternative, the debian events box is available for this.
 Ask email@example.com.
 If no machines are available, please reconsider running the booth, since without machines it'll be quite empty.

 - Now when both people and machines are available, it is time to contact the administration and ask them about a free booth for the project.

 - Please ensure that the booth will actually have furniture.

 - Please ensure that the booth will have a power plug.